Skip to contents

 Reading the plot

-plot() on the returned object renders the bootstrap distributions as two side-by-side histograms (Euclidean distance on the left, Pearson r on the right; the latter is deprecated and shown in grey).
+plot() on the returned object renders the bootstrap distributions as two side-by-side histograms (Euclidean distance on the left, Pearson r on the right).
+The Pearson panel is rendered in grey because it is a secondary summary, not recommended as a standalone similarity score; see the description for why and how to use it carefully if needed.

 • The shaded vertical band marks the percentile CI at ci_level.